Rugrats: Search for Reptar: Reception

 Rugrats: Search for Reptar has received generally mixed to positive reviews.
 It holds an aggregate score of 68.75% at GameRankings, based on four reviews.

-An editor for Electric Playground gave it an 8 out of 10 score, while an editor for Electronic Gaming Monthly gave it a 6.5 out of 10; an editor for the National Academy of Video Game Testers and Reviewers criticized the controls and difficulty, but commented that it was still a great game for children.
-In his preview, IGNs Doug Perry wrote that hardcore gamers looking for an easy game would enjoy its "universal humor" and "silly kiddie havoc", while fans of the series may also enjoy it.
+An editor for Electric Playground gave it an 8 out of 10 score.
+An editor for the National Academy of Video Game Testers and Reviewers criticized the controls and difficulty, but commented that it was still a great game for children.
+In his preview, Doug Perry of IGN wrote that hardcore gamers looking for an easy game would enjoy its "universal humor" and "silly kiddie havoc", while fans of the series may also enjoy it.
 He praised the presentation, yet criticized the poor camera control and collision detection; in spite of the recommendation in the preview, he felt that the premise would appeal to fans of the cartoon, but that the game may not.
 An editor for IGN said that it would be likely to appeal to both young and female gamers, due to its less challenging gameplay and "adorable" characters.
-GameSpot's Joe Fielder felt that it was a quality title for children, yet criticized it for its camera.Search for Reptar was the third best-selling game in the first two weeks from its release in North America.
+GameSpot reviewer Joe Fielder felt that it was a quality title for children, yet criticized it for its camera.
+Entertainment Weekly rated it a B+.

+Search for Reptar was the third best-selling game in the first two weeks from its release in North America.
 Search for Reptar was a consistent chart-topper and was described as a "breakout PlayStation hit" by THQ's senior vice president of sales, Alison Locke, who attributed the success of the children's market on the PlayStation to Search for Reptar.
-On June 7, 2003, it was reported that over 1.5 million copies of the game had been sold.
+A June 7, 2003, story in the Chicago Tribune reported that 1.5 million copies of the game had been sold.

+Sequel

-SequelSearch for Reptar was re-released as a Greatest Hits title, and was followed by a sequel titled Rugrats: Studio Tour.
+Search for Reptar was re-released as a Greatest Hits title and was followed by a sequel titled Rugrats: Studio Tour.